WHUSLab/RAF/README.md

 ## Contact

-For questions about RAF, please open an issue in this repository or contact the authors.
+For questions about RAF, please open an issue in this repository or contact the authors (pengyueli@whu.edu.cn).